Quadratic growth of geodesics on the two-sphere: Main theorem

 \begin{proof}[Proof of theorem \ref{degenprim}] Let $(p,q)\in \Z\times N$ be coprime with $\frac{p}{q}\in (a,b)$.
 Choose a value $S>T_{(p,q)}$.
 A neck stretching argument similar to \cite{UHAM} for the family of cylinders from Theorem \ref{exist} shows the existence of an element of $P^{y_{(p,q)},\le S}(\lambda,L_1)$.
 Since $T_{(p,q)}$ is uniformly bounded in $q$ by Corollary \ref{exis}, this completes the proof. \end{proof}

 \begin{proof}[Proof of theorem \ref{central}] Choose $a,b\in\R$ and denote by $\lambda$ the lift of the Hilbert contact form associated to $g$ to $S^3$.
 The contact form $\lambda$ is tight and, as mentioned previously, it realizes a link $L$ that is transversely isotopic to $L_1$ as a link of Reeb orbits.
 Therefore, we can apply Theorem \ref{degenprim}.
 Thus, for every $(p,q)\in \Z\times \N$ coprime with $\frac{p}{q}\in(a,b)$ there exists a periodic $\lambda$-Reeb orbit whose action is uniformly bounded in $q$.
-The projection of each of these periodic Reeb orbits to $S^2$ is a geodesic with minimal period smaller than or equal to the action of the Reeb orbit.
+The projection of each such periodic Reeb orbit to $S^2$ is a closed geodesic whose minimal period is less than or equal to the action of the Reeb orbit.
 Thus, for every such $(p,q)$, there also exists a closed geodesic with length uniformly bounded in $q$.
 Then, Theorem \ref{number} finishes the proof. \end{proof}

-\begin{proof}[Proof of theorem \ref{main}] If the metric $g$ is Riemannian, the works of Lyusternik- Schnirelmann \cite{MR0029532},\cite{lyusternik1929probleme} and Bangert \cite{B1} show that the metric fulfils one of the following two cases: \begin{enumerate} \item There exist two disjoint, closed, simple geodesics. \item There exists a simple closed geodesic whose Birkhoff annulus is a Birkhoff section and gets intersected by at least one different closed geodesic. \end{enumerate} The work of De Philippis, Marini, Mazzucchelli and Suhr \cite{MR4696545} and Contreras, Knieper, Mazzucchelli and Schulz \cite{CKMSS} shows that this case distinction also holds for reversible Finsler metrics.
+\begin{proof}[Proof of theorem \ref{main}] If the metric $g$ is Riemannian, the works of Lyusternik- Schnirelmann \cite{MR0029532},\cite{lyusternik1929probleme} and Bangert \cite{B1} show that the metric satisfies one of the following two cases: \begin{enumerate} \item There exist two disjoint, closed, simple geodesics. \item There exists a simple closed geodesic whose Birkhoff annulus is a Birkhoff section and gets intersected by at least one different closed geodesic. \end{enumerate} The work of De Philippis, Marini, Mazzucchelli and Suhr \cite{MR4696545} and Contreras, Knieper, Mazzucchelli and Schulz \cite{CKMSS} shows that this case distinction also holds for reversible Finsler metrics.
 Thus, we can always assume that our given metric $g$ satisfies one of the two cases.
-In the first case, the theorem was proven in \ref{central}.\\ In the second case, there exists a well-defined return map $r\colon A \rightarrow A$, which has a periodic point.
-A high enough iterate of $r$ then has a fixed point, and Theorem \ref{anmagr} finishes the proof. \end{proof}
+In the first case, the theorem was proven in \ref{central}.\\ In the second case, there exists a well-defined return map $r\colon A \rightarrow A$, which has a periodic point, and Theorem \ref{FI} finishes the proof. \end{proof}